tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

 ## Brier Score

 The Brier score is a metric that can be used with both classification and event-time models.
-For classification models, it computes the squared error between the observed outcome (encoded as 0/1) and the corresponding predicted probability for the class.
+In classification models, we compute the squared error between the observed outcome (encoded as 0/1) and the corresponding predicted probability for the class.

 A little math: suppose that the value $y_{ik}$ is a 0/1 indicator for whether the observed outcome $i$ corresponds to class $k$, and $\hat{p}_{ik}$ is the estimated class probability.
 The classification score is then: